privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * Optionally set a preferred token type.
      * If the chosen token is triggered, it will be used to authenticate directly
      * without having to press the button for the type.
      * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
-Default is 'otp' */
+Default is 'otp'.
+     *
+     * NOTE: If the 'preferred_client_mode' is set on the server side, this option will be ignored.
+     */
     'preferredTokenType' => '',